souryacs/LitRevw/SingleCellMethods.md

 [multiVelo - Li et al. Nat Biotech 2023](https://pubmed.ncbi.nlm.nih.gov/36229609/) multiVelo approach.
 Using both scRNA-seq and scATAC-seq data for velocity estimation.
 Based on the fact that epigenomic changes (like the transition from euchromatin to heterochromatin) have a role in transcriptional regulation and rates.
 Uses ODE with switch and rate parameters.
 Inputs: time-varying levels of chromatin accessibility, unspliced pre-RNA, and spliced mature RNA.
 Parameters: rates of chromatin opening and closing, RNA transcription, RNA splicing, and RNA degradation of nuclear export.

+## Disease-specific

+[Dohmen et al. Genome Biology 2022](https://pubmed.ncbi.nlm.nih.gov/35637521/) Presents ikarus, an ML framework to identify and annotate tumor cells from normal cells using single-cell data.
+Identifies a marker gene set signature to identify the set of cells.